IAMTJW/zipkin/zipkin-storage/postgresql/README.md

 See the [schema DDL](src/main/resources/postgresql.sql).

-`zipkin.storage.postgresql.PostgreSQLStorage.Builder` includes defaults that will operate against a given Datasource.
+`PostgreSQLStorage.Builder` includes defaults that will operate against a given Datasource.

 ## Testing this component